Following up on my last post about free online writing courses, here are the most transformative paid online writing courses I’ve taken.

 Instructor: Chelene Knight (course info)

 Chelene Knight teaches #learnwritingessentials in her self-paced write.polish.publish course.
 This course is an effective introduction to the writing life and the revision and submission process, with a focus on outlier or hybrid forms of writing.
-This course helped me reboot my writing life after a tumultuous time, pick up new tips from an experienced writer and editor, and generate an essay draft and other snippets of writing with the excellent and energizing prompts Chelene offers.
+Chelene’s fantastic lessons helped me reboot my writing life after a tumultuous time, pick up new tips from an experienced writer and editor, and generate a full essay draft and other writing drafts with the excellent and energizing prompts Chelene offers.

 As a HUGE bonus for a self-led course, you also get personalized feedback from Chelene on ten pages of your writing!
-She also leads intensive workshops for advanced writers and offers one-on-one opportunities.
-Check out all of Chelene’s fantastic offerings here.
+She also leads intensive workshops for writers and offers one-on-one opportunities.
+Check out all of her offerings here.

 These are all instructors I trust and courses I keep circling back to.
 If they resonate with you, check out their offerings.
 Let me know in the comments if you have any questions about the courses.
 Good luck, and happy writing!